 4 dinners per week

-Unlimited travel on the metro and bus system
+Unlimited travel on the Paris metro and bus system

 ***Program fee does not include tuition.***

-There is an all-day*Mandatory* orientation on May 16th in Milledgeville at the Georgia College & State University Campus.
+May 13th- There is an all-day *Mandatory* student orientation in Macon at Middle Georgia State College.
 This meeting starts at 9am and is over at 4pm.
 Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.

 Late Fees for Passports & Photos